Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have combined to put up more than 48 points in five of six games this season.
+- Middle Tennessee and its opponents have gone over the current 47.5-point total in five of six games (83.3%) this season.

-- Southern Miss' games have gone over 48 points in just one opportunity this season.
+- Southern Miss' games have gone over 47.5 points in only one opportunity this season.

-- Saturday's over/under is 4.3 points higher than the combined 43.7 PPG average of the two teams.

-- This contest's over/under is 9.1 points fewer than the 57.1 these two squads combine to give up per game in 2021.
+- The two teams combine to average 43.7 points per game, 3.8 less than the over/under in this contest.

+- The 57.1 points per game these two squads have surrendered to opponents this season are 9.6 more than the 47.5 over/under in this contest.

-- The 48-point over/under for this game is 1.4 points below the 49.4 points per game average total in Golden Eagles games this season.
+- The 49.4 PPG average total in Golden Eagles games this season is 1.9 points more than this game's over/under.

 Middle Tennessee Stats and Trends

-- This season, the Blue Raiders won ATS in their only game as a favorite of 13.5 points or more.

-- Middle Tennessee's games this year have gone over the total in two out of six opportunities (33.3%).
+- Middle Tennessee's games this year have gone over the point total two times in six opportunities (33.3%).

 - When Middle Tennessee scores more than 28.4 points, it is 2-0-1 against the spread and 3-1 overall.

-- The Blue Raiders average 349.1 yards per game, only 1.8 fewer than the 350.9 the Golden Eagles give up per matchup.
+- The Blue Raiders rack up 349.1 yards per game, only 1.8 fewer than the 350.9 the Golden Eagles give up per outing.

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.